sruthisivakumar16/Concrete-Compressive-Strength-Prediction/README.md

 - Among the 8 input variables, 7 represent the raw materials and 1 represents age.
 - The target variable is Concrete Compressive Strength (obviously) which is messured in Mega Pascal(MPa).

+### Tools and Technologies used
+- Google colab
+- Flask

 ### Screenshots

 <img src = "/Screenshots/Screenshot1.png">